Start planning your tour to Albania

 - Relax on a white sand beach: lastly, any visit to Albania would not be complete without a visit to its amazing beaches.
 The Albanian Riviera is known as the country’s answer to the Amalfi Coast, with turquoise waters and clean beaches, perfect for relaxing after an adventurous one week tour.
 If white sand beaches are your thing, you'll want to visit the idyllic Ksamil Islands, located in the South of Albania, near the warm Ionian sea.

 Best time to visit Albania

 Deciding when to visit Albania is fairly easy since the climate is typically Mediterranean.
 The Albanian summer is by far the most popular time to visit for cycling and walking tours since the temperature is warm and dry, and it’s well worth braving a few other tourists to get to see this place at its absolute finest.
-Albania in May is also particularly breath-taking with the wild flowers of the country's numerous national parks in full bloom during this period.
+Albania in April, May, or June is also particularly breath-taking with the wild flowers of the country's numerous national parks in full bloom during this period.
 Albania’s southern coast, known as the Albanian Riviera, is at its best around Easter time, since the weather is still pleasant, yet the bulk of tourists that descend during July and August have not yet arrived.

 Travel tips and advice for travelling to Albania

 Visa regulations for Albania